 Beyond the difficult conference slate, the Bruins consistently schedule a number of the best regional and nationally ranked teams every season.

-Since becoming head coach in 2007, David Bruce holds a 156-51 overall record (.753), against one of the hardest schedules in the country.
-While coach Bruce was recognized as the Western New England Coach of the Year in 2014, a dozen of his players received All-American accolades during his tenure.
+Since becoming head coach in 2007, David Bruce holds a 187-56 overall record (.77), against one of the hardest schedules in the country.
+While coach Bruce was recognized as the Western New England Coach of the Year in 2014, 15 of his players received All-American accolades during his tenure.

 Graduation has not stopped numerous Bruins from combining their academic and athletic pursuits at the college level.
-Former Bruins are found at a number of top college programs, as 96 Brunswick alums have played lacrosse collegiately since 2000.
+Former Bruins are found at a number of top college programs, as over 100 Brunswick alums have played lacrosse collegiately since Bruce became head coach.